-You can get VA Disability you can prove your disability has a direct service connection.
+You can get VA Disability if you can prove your disability has a direct service connection.
 The more disabilities you can link to your time in active duty, the more money you get per month.
 When the Veterans Administration reviews your application, there are three main elements that the VA looks for.

 - What the VA Looks For in Proving Your Service-Connected Disability

 - Service Connected Disabilities List

 - Other Ways to Help your VA Rating Decision with Secondary Connections

 - It’s Not Always Easy to Get VA Disability Pay

 - A Fight This Big Needs Backup from Expert VA Disability Pros